tonyjoanes/azure-appinsights/README.md

 For a concrete walkthrough (including the actual code snippets), see the "Implementation" section in [`USER_JOURNEY_EXAMPLE.md`](USER_JOURNEY_EXAMPLE.md).

+### 4. **Structured Logging**
+- The built-in JSON console logger is enabled with scopes and UTC timestamps so Aspire’s **Structured logs** tab (and any downstream tooling) can parse events immediately
+- Log entries automatically carry trace context (TraceId/SpanId) so you can pivot from logs to traces without extra work

 ---

 ## 4. Running the Demo